All Products

 kubectl edit cm eni-config -n kube-system

-Inside the eni_conf block, add or update the following fields:
+In the eni_conf block, add or update:

 felix_relay_service: calico-typha